Your complete Zendesk Explore tutorial for 2026

 Step 3: Customizing and visualizing your report

-• On the right side of the screen, find the Chart configuration menu (it looks like a paintbrush).
-Click it and pick a different chart type, like a bar chart or a line graph, to see what looks best.
+On the right side of the screen, find the Chart configuration menu (it looks like a paintbrush).
+Click it and pick a different chart type, like a bar chart or a line graph, to find the best visual representation for your team.

-• To keep things snappy, you should filter your data.
+To keep your analysis focused, you can filter your data.
 Click Add in the Filters panel at the top and select "Ticket created - Date".
-From here, you can choose a specific range, like "Last 30 days," so you're not trying to load your entire company history at once.
+From here, you can choose a specific range, like "Last 30 days," which helps the platform process your specific request even faster.

 Step 4: Adding your report to a dashboard

 Once your report looks good, click Save.
 Now you can pop it onto a dashboard with your other key reports.
 Just go to your dashboard, click Add > Add report, and pick the one you just made.
-You can move it around and resize it until you have the perfect custom view for your team.
+Zendesk's flexible interface allows you to move and resize elements until you have the perfect custom view for your team.

 3 essential reports to build in Zendesk Explore